 If you'd prefer to go the natural route, try sipping on coconut water, which is stacked with electrolytes.
 Bonus: It's low-calorie, nonfat, has less sugar than sports drinks and juices, and has been shown in some studies to be less irritating to your stomach.

 Despite with your friend says, that iced coffee is far from a hangover cure.
 The temporary jolt from the caffeine might cause a burst of energy, much like eating a candy bar for your 3 p.m. snack, but it won't offset the sugar crash later.
 Keep in mind, once your sugar rush dies down, you'll be dealing with a caffeine withdrawal headache on top of a dehydration headache...not a way you want to spend your morning.
 Your best bet?
 Save the Starbucks trip until after you've had some time to recoup with water.

 How to Cure a Hangover...Maybe: Preventative Pills and Drinks

 If you've seen the slew of hangover prevention products on the market, from supplements to drinks, you're probably curious of the end result.
 All of them boast a mix of vitamins, herbs, and/or chemicals, and claim that ingestion before drinking will radically reduce the chance of having a hangover in the morning.
 (Related: Pedialyte Just Created the Answer to Your Hangover Prayers)

-But buyers beware.
+But (!!) buyers beware.
 There is little medical research on preventative hangover products and some docs say they don't live up to the hype.
 Similar to OTC products, what works for some may not work for others.
-When thinking preventatively, you're better off with this surefire solution for how to cure a hangover: Pace yourself with fewer drinks.
+When thinking preventatively, you're better off with this surefire hangover cure: Pace yourself with fewer drinks.
 Engs advises no more than one per hour.